SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

 scevent configuration
 =====================

-*scfinder* can produce an origin as soons as the seismic waves reach 4 stations.
+*scfinder* can produce an origin as soon as seismic waves have reached a minimum number of stations as configured in finder.config.
 For :ref:`scevent` to create an event from an origin with 4 phases requires the following setting: